PBM Best Practices Series: What to expect from your PBM account team

 5Expenses are excluded from these comparisons.
 Billed services are based on amounts submitted through April 30, 2020, and are adjusted based on past patterns of invoice submission consistent with the projected conference count.

-COVID-19 at the courthouse door: Attorney invoices begin to show the impact of the novel coronavirus on property & casualty insurance litigation
+COVID-19 at the courthouse door: The impact on insurance litigation

 The liability insurance industry experienced a widespread delay in litigation stemming from court closures as stay-at-home orders were implemented in March due to the COVID-19 pandemic.